STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/666-Steel02 Material -- Giuffré-Menegotto-Pinto Model with Isotropic Strain Hardening.md

+---
-# Steel02 Material -- Giuffré-Menegotto-Pinto Model with Isotropic Strain Hardening
+description: Giuffré-Menegotto-Pinto Model with Isotropic Strain Hardening ...

+# Steel02

 <p>This command is used to construct a uniaxial Giuffre-Menegotto-Pinto
 steel material object with isotropic strain hardening.</p>